 Some work placements, in different discipline areas are called clinical and professional placements or internships (see below for more details).
 These are essentially the same experience but relevant to the name used by a particular industry/discipline group.

-Clinical placement is the period of learning where you get to practice in real health care settings and with real patients.
-As you can appreciate, these placements are only carried out once you have completed some mandatory checks, have all your required vaccinations up to date (it is best to start organising your check and vaccinations early as they can take a while to complete) and been thoroughly inducted by the industry partner you will be placed with.
+Clinical placement is the period of learning where you get to practice in real healthcare settings and with real patients.
+As you can appreciate, these placements are only carried out once you have completed some mandatory checks, have all your required vaccinations up to date (it is best to start organising your check and vaccinations early as they can take a while to complete) and have been thoroughly inducted by the industry partner you will be placed with.

-Professional experience provides pre-service teachers (education students) with the opportunity to learn and practise teachers’ work in educational settings such as schools, classrooms and early learning contexts.
+Professional experience provides pre-service teachers (education students) with the opportunity to learn and practise teachers’ work in educational settings such as schools, classrooms, and early learning contexts.
 This professional learning takes place under the guidance and direct supervision of experienced, registered teachers.

 Participation in professional experience is critical to the success of pre-service teachers as they prepare for entry into the teaching profession.
-Research evidence clearly shows that professional experience placements provide pre-service teachers with new ways of knowing, understanding and learning the knowledge, skills and attitudes required for effective teaching that cannot be acquired anywhere else.
+Research evidence clearly shows that professional experience placements provide pre-service teachers with new ways of knowing, understanding, and learning the knowledge, skills, and attitudes required for effective teaching that cannot be acquired anywhere else.